-- Bondage Is Bad: Played straight and subverted — Buffy is shocked by the things she got up to with Spike, yet her cheerful attitude the morning after implies she found it therapeutic as well.
+- Bondage Is Bad: Zigzagged Trope; Buffy is shocked by the things she got up to with Spike, yet her cheerful attitude the morning after implies she found it therapeutic as well.

 - Came Back Wrong: Averted — funneling Buffy's essence back into her body during her resurrection caused some basic molecular changes which were enough to confuse Spike's chip, "but it's all surfacy physical stuff".
 This is not what Buffy wants to hear, as it means her actions with Spike can't be blamed on some demonic aspect of her.

-- Clothing Reflects Personality: Recovery!Willow wears dark, somber clothes.
-Especially obvious during her scene with Tara who is wearing bright red — a noticeable change from Season 4 (when Tara wore blue and Willow wore red) and foreshadowing for Dark!Willow.
+- Clothing Reflects Personality: Recovery!Willow wears dark, somber clothes, which is especially obvious during her scene with Tara who is wearing bright red — a noticeable change from Season 4 (when Tara wore blue and Willow wore red) and foreshadowing for Dark!Willow.

-- Continuity Nod: Willow has checked that Dawn is actually staying over at Janice's place after the events of "All The Way".
-Buffy's alarm over finding Dawn dancing with Xander ("Are we singing again?") refers to the Musical Episode "Once More With Feeling" when everyone expressed their emotions through song and dance.
+- Continuity Nod: Willow has checked that Dawn is actually staying over at Janice's place after the events of "All the Way".
+Buffy's alarm over finding Dawn dancing with Xander ("Are we singing again?") refers to "Once More With Feeling" when everyone expressed their emotions through song and dance.

 - Cuffs Off, Rub Wrists: Buffy appears to refuse Spike's offer to handcuff her, but the next day is shown rubbing her wrists and hiding her bruises from Tara.

 Spike: Stop me.
-(Spike enters Buffy from behind; Buffy closes her eyes and moans) No, don't close your eyes.
+[Spike takes Buffy from behind; Buffy closes her eyes and moans] No, don't close your eyes.
 Look at them.
 That's not your world.
 You belong in the shadows, with me.
 Look at your friends and tell me you don't love getting away with this, right under their noses.

 - Description Cut: Used for Double Entendre gags — e.g. Spike bonking Buffy at the Bronze, to Xander limping along the next day rubbing a groin muscle (which he pulled while dancing).
 Or Buffy (after Dawn rejects her to spend time with Janice) demanding, "Frosty nectar.
 Now please." to the Trio celebrating with champagne.